 If you want to be fancy with pumpkin carving, then you must try shaving the skin off the pumpkin.
 It adds a shadowing effect to the pattern and you are able to carve different designs – including celebrity faces, movie characters and anything you like.

-Clay sculpting tools are extremely useful to add the final finishing touch to the pumpkin design.
-In addition to this, make sure you use toothpicks to clean your pumpkin properly and give it a neat and clean look.
+Clay sculpting tools are extremely useful to add finishing touch to a pumpkin design.
+In addition, you can use toothpicks to add different elements to the design.

 Keep it Fresh